digao-dalpiaz/Dam/README.md

 **But how to call the messages?**

 The TDam has a property called `DamUnitName`.
 Here you define a unit name to contain all message methods.
-When you use the function **Build Unit**, the component will create this unit automatically with the methods based in all created messages (with the same name as the message name).
+When you use the function **Build Unit**, the component will create this unit automatically at project folder with the methods based in all created messages (with the same name as the message name).

 So, at any unit, you just add a uses to this unit, and call the message you want by message name.
 If the message has parameters, the method will be declared automatically asking for parameters in an array.